OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 MapWindow Lite is available for free download as a single ready-to-install .exe file from the MapWindow CodePlex website: https://mapwindow4.codeplex.com/releases.
-MapWindow is a **native Windows** application that requires installation of the Microsoft .NET framework.
+MapWindow is a **native Windows** application that requires installation of the Microsoft .NET framework v4.
 It runs on XP, Vista, Windows 7 and Windows 8 and works fine on 64-bit machines.
 The program is quite intuitive to use and new users will be up and running quickly.
 With only a couple of exceptions it provides a user experience that meets or exceeds that of ArcMap.